davidlampon/Netcentric-Coaching/README.md

 # coaching
 Coaching process to promote to intermediate engineer at __Netcentric__ conducted by [Erik Grijzen](https://github.com/ErikGrijzen)

+__Introduction:__
+TODO

 1. __Improve project setup knowledge__
   * How to setup a project on [Github] (https://github.com/davidlampon/coaching).
   * How to setup the [HTML5 Boilerplate] (https://html5boilerplate.com/).
   * How to setup the project folder structure.
   * How to develop plain html and css without preprocessors from the [Do] (http://www.invisionapp.com/do) psd design for the todo app.

-  Target (2 weeks):
+  Target:
-  > Implement html pages on plain html5 and css3 using HTML5 Bolierplate as base template that will become the different views of the MVC todo list application using Github as a repository.
+  > Implement html pages in plain html5 and css3 using HTML5 Boilerplate as base template that will become the different views of the MVC todo list application using Github as a repository.
+My coach will review that all the topics are correctly implemented and checked as completed.

 2. __Improve automation build knowledge__